OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 1. How does the trend of global demand for workout appear for the timeframe between mid-March 2018 and mid-March 2023?
   - During this period, in which month-year was this demand highest on average?

-2. Which of these three keywords - *gym workout*, *home workout* and *home gym*, generated most interest in 2020 and during 2022-2023 separately?
+2. Which of these three keywords - *gym workout*, *home workout* and *home gym*, generated most interest in 2020 and also during 2022-2023 separately?
-3. What are the top 20 countries with the highest interest in workout
+3. What are the top 20 countries with the highest interest in workout, hinging on this keyword search?
 4. XX
 5.